 Epcot has four different festivals throughout the year.
 Each festival has it’s own theme and offerings, but the general formula is the same.

 There are outdoor food booths (the largest draw for any festival), entertainment, special decor, and so on.
-Many of the festivals have looked different in 2020, but with Food and Wind Festival in 2021, things are getting closer to normal.
+Many of the festivals looked different in 2020 and 2021, but now the festival offerings begin to return to normal.

 The four festivals of the year are: